Roboy/autonomous_driving_src/README.md

 Q: My `catkin build` was successfull at first but when I execute it again there is an error for `cartographer_ros`, `cartogarpher` or it even wants some `Abseil-function`.

 A: You need to compile cartographer_ros again.
-First, do `catkin clean` and delete the following folders: `catkin_ws/src/cartographer` `catkin_ws/src/ceres-solver` and `catkin_ws/protobuf`.
+First, do `catkin clean` and delete the following directories: `catkin_ws/src/cartographer` `catkin_ws/src/ceres-solver` and `catkin_ws/protobuf`.
 Then follow the steps to compile cartographer_ros.

+Q: `roslaunch` command not found

+A: run `source /devel/setup.bash` in your catkin directory.